csound/manual/docs/opcodes/create.md

 _instr_ -- compiled instrument definition.

+_opc_ -- opcode definition

+_overload_ -- (optional, defaults to 0) opcode overload (version) (see [opcodeinfo](../opcodes/opcodeinfo))

-The first overload takes Csound code on a string, compiles it, and returns an instrument definition.
+The first version takes Csound code on a string, compiles it, and returns an instrument definition.
 The second takes an instrument definition and instantiates it, returning the instrument instance.
+The third creates an opcode object from one of the predefined opcode overloads.

 ## Examples